impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-10-content.md

 ```
 RBENV_HOOK_PATH="${RBENV_HOOK_PATH}:/usr/local/etc/rbenv.d:/etc/rbenv.d:/usr/lib/rbenv/hooks"
 ```
-This just means we're further updating RBENV_HOOK_PATH to include more `rbenv.d` directories, including those inside `/usr/local/etc`, `/etc`, and `/usr/lib/`.
+This just means we're further updating RBENV_HOOK_PATH to include more `rbenv.d` directories, including those inside `/usr/local/etc`, `/etc`, as well as `/usr/lib/rbenv/hooks`.
 These directories may or may not even exist on the user's machine (for example, I don't currently have a `/usr/local/etc/rbenv.d` directory on mine).
 They're just directories where the user *might* have installed additional hooks.

 Why these specific directories?
 They appear to be a part of a convention known as the [Filesystem Hierarchy Standard](https://web.archive.org/web/20230326013203/https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard){:target="_blank" rel="noopener"}, or the conventional layout of directories on a UNIX system.
 Using this convention means that developers on UNIX machines can trust that the files they're looking for are likely to live in certain places.